 As an admissions consultant, it feels like I’ve been asked millions of questions, and there are some that seem to come up time and time again.
 To answer some of these, I started blogging in 2006, and in 2009, I wrote my first book about Law School admissions.
-In 2011, I followed up that book with the Law School Decision Game, and then updated the Law School Admission Game in 2013 to address new admissions trends and the realities of the legal market in the new economy.
+In 2011, I followed up that book with the Law School Decision Game, and then updated the Law School Admission Game with a 2nd edition in 2013, 3rd edition in 2017, and 4th edition in 2020 to address new admissions trends and the realities of the legal market in the new economy.

 Ann Levine is an Amazon Best-Selling Author